knuckleswtf/scribe-docs/laravel/documenting/50-query-body-parameters.md

 There are three levels of support for validation rules:
 - **Full support**: Based on the rule, Scribe can generate a description, type, and valid example for a parameter.
 - **Partial support**: Scribe can generate a description and type, but the example generated may not pass validation.
 You can always specify your own examples.
-- **No support**: Custom rules and any rule not listed below.
+- **No support**: Any rule not listed below.
 Scribe will simply ignore them.
 If you'd like support, you can raise a PR.

 #### Full support
 - `required`